Only Rain in the Storm Drain

 • Prevent leaves and grass clippings from entering storm drains

-• Empty hot tubs and swimming pools into your basement floor drain/sanitary sewer system
+• Empty hot tubs and swimming pools into your basement floor drain or bathtub.

 • Minimize the use of salt or ice melt on driveways and sidewalks

 Should I report spills?